MushfiqRazib/ImageLabelingTool/README.md

-# Labeling Tool for Image Recognition
+# Labeling Tool for Object Detection